 The License Based on Reciprocity is a five-year non-renewable educator license.
 The License Based on Reciprocity is available for teacher and administrator licenses, but it is not available for pupil services licenses.
 For an overview of the pathway process see License Based on Reciprocity pathway.
-Please note that you will only be considered for the license that the Wisconsin school district is requesting for you, not all of the licenses that you may hold in other states.
+The License Based on Reciprocity does not allow the following:

 - Educators cannot add additional license areas through the License Based on Content Test pathway

 - Educators cannot add supplementary teaching licenses to the License Based on Reciprocity

 - The License Based on Reciprocity does not satisfy the licensure and experience needed for Administrative licensure in Wisconsin.

 - The License Based on Reciprocity does not lead to Lifetime licensure